0x3f3f3f3f/Megumin.GameFramework.AI/UnityAI/Packages/com.megumin.ai.behaviortree/Note/BehaviorTree_Document_en.md

 - AsyncInit
   Uses multi-threaded asynchronous instantiation of the behavior tree instance.
   The disadvantage is that the behavior tree is not completed and executed immediately at the current frame.
   And the initialization process cannot call the Unity method.
+  (Not valid on WebGL platform, does not support multithreading)
 - SharedMeta
   Same behavior tree file in SharedMeta share meta information, mainly node descriptions, node coordinates and other runtime-independent information.
 - LazyInitSubtree